Back to Articles

 Regardless of which approach you choose, ensure your backup strategy includes regular testing (verify you can actually restore from your backups), off-site or cloud storage (protect against site-level disasters), encryption (protect backed-up data from unauthorised access), and retention policies (keep backups long enough to meet legal and regulatory requirements but not so long that you accumulate unnecessary risk).

-Protect Your Business Data with the Right Backup Strategy
+Protect Your Business with the Right Backup Strategy

-Cloudswitched designs and implements data protection solutions for UK businesses, from simple scheduled backups to enterprise-grade Continuous Data Protection.
-Our team assesses your data, your risk tolerance, and your budget to recommend the approach that gives you the right level of protection without overspending.
-Contact us for a free backup assessment.
+Choosing between Continuous Data Protection and scheduled backups is a critical decision that affects your business resilience, compliance posture, and bottom line.
+Cloudswitched designs and implements tailored data protection solutions for UK businesses of all sizes — from straightforward scheduled backups to enterprise-grade CDP with full disaster recovery planning.
+Our team assesses your data, your risk profile, and your budget to recommend the approach that delivers genuine protection without unnecessary cost.

 Key Takeaways